AlexeyPodd/MultyChat/README.md

 possibly for an indefinite period.
 Each user can add any other user to his black list, and see his messages no more.

 ### Managing bans
 Chat owner or appointed moderator can ban users right in chat.
-They can unban a banned user on the banana management page.
+They can unban a banned user on the ban management page.

 Only the owner of the chat or the site administrator can ban indefinitely or unban a user who has been banned